Can You Build Your Own Car? Laws & Considerations

-Unfortunately, your kit car will not be street legal when you complete the building, and you will need to take several steps to make it so.
+Unfortunately, your kit car will not be street-legal when you complete the building, and you will need to take several steps to make it so.
 Also, each state has unique laws that govern what is required to make the car legal.
-Regardless, you will need to take care of the following things.
+Regardless, you will need to take care of the following:

 What Parts Does My Car Need to Be Street Legal?

-Your car will need various components to prove that it is safe and roadworthy.
-Most of these items will get checked at your yearly inspection to ensure that they are working properly.
+Your car will need various components to prove it is safe and roadworthy.
+Most of these items will be checked at your yearly inspection to ensure they are working properly.

-Bumpers are a vital component of any car, and they help ensure that there is minimal damage from minor collisions.
-There needs to be a bumper in the front and back of the vehicle, and they must meet the Department of Transportation requirements about construction material and ground clearance.
+Bumpers are a vital component of any car, and they help ensure minimal damage from minor collisions.
+There needs to be a bumper in the front and back of the vehicle, and they must meet the Department of Transportation’s requirements concerning construction materials and ground clearance.

 You must have front and rear brakes and an easily accessible emergency brake.
-Your brake pads’ thickness will be tested each year during the inspection to see if they need replacing.
+Your brake pads’ thickness will be tested yearly during the inspection to see if they need replacing.